hopsoft/universalid/README.md

 <!-- Tocer[finish]: Auto-generated, don't remove. -->

+> [!TIP]
-> :rocket: **Ready to Dive In?**: All the code examples below can be tested on your local machine.
+> All the code examples below can be tested on your local machine.
 Just clone the repo and run `bin/console` to begin exploring.
-Don't forget to execute `bundle` first to ensure all dependencies are up to date.
-Happy coding!
+> Don't forget to execute `bundle` first to ensure all dependencies are up to date. **Happy coding!**

 ## Supported Data Types